fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 ### Conclusions
 5: *Eating Right in America*, "Connecting the Dots," 150-55; _Food Politics_, "Conclusion," 358-74.

-7: What can we learn from Evaluations
+7: Final Discussion (useful for your final): What can we learn from the history of diet and health?